Basic Registration Questions Answered: No. 1-4

 In short, your information will never be shared or sold to anyone or anything, and I am not just declaring it—I have done it.
 My track record over the nine-year life of the site FishDuck and now the Our Beloved Ducks forum has been to never give anyone’s information to any source and this includes over 500 volunteers, (over the life of the site) over 3,000 readers who signed up for an email newsletter and over 5,000 subscribers to my YouTube Channel.

 If you continue to have other questions–email me email@example.com and I or someone on the staff will help!
 Charles Fischer

 Question 5: What does the Registration process look like?
 (Explained)

-A: It is two parts; the Quick Registration takes a minute to register and I will spend far more time explaining it, but do have this tab open at the top for consulting if need be.
+A: It is two parts; the Quick Registration takes a minute to register, but do have this tab open at the top for consulting if need be.
 Below this explanation is the second part of how to fill out the rest of your Profile Page.
 But first … the Quick Registration begins immediately below…

 Above is what your screen on a desktop would like like before registering.
 Go to the upper right corner (red arrow) and click on “Sign Up.”